yafet-a/yafet-a/README.md

 - 📫 How to reach me **alulayafet@gmail.com**

+- 🔒 Many of my repositories are private due to university policy.
+However, feel free to email me or reach out for any details or follow-ups on my projects.

 <h3 align="left">Also feel free to connect with me here:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/yafit-beyene-96a167243/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="yafit beyene" height="30" width="40" /></a>